Forget Greasy Lotion—Body Oils Are My Summer Staple for Glowing, Hydrated Skin

 (Image credit: Launchmetrics)

 If you're part of the dry skin club (hi, yes, me), you know the importance of hydration.
 Body lotions, serums, and creams are likely your MVPs—and they should be.
-But if you’re looking to take your skin to a whole new level of hydration (and get a little glowy while you’re at it), the best body oils are going to be your best friend.
-There are dry oils, shimmery oils, extra-nourishing oils—anything to suit your body care taste.
+But if you’re looking to treat your skin (and get a little glowy while you’re at it), the best body oils are going to be your best friend.
+There are dry oils, shimmery oils, extra-nourishing oils—anything to suit your bodycare taste.
 Not to mention, the skincare benefits are plentiful.

 Given the laundry list of pros, I’m going to assume you’re interested in adding the best of the best to your routine.
 I’m happy to report that you’re in luck.
-I, along with the rest of the Marie Claire team, kind of have a thing for body oils.
-We’ve tried dozens over the years.
-We know which cult classics live up to the hype and the new releases that deserve a spot in your bathroom.
-So whether you’re looking for a glowy oil to consistently provide a healthy sheen, or a fast-absorbing oil for quick and easy hydration all-over, I’ve got you covered.
-Without further ado, read ahead to shop the best body oils on the market right now.
+I, along with the rest of the Marie Claire team, have tried dozens over the years.
+Whether you’re looking for a glowy oil to consistently provide a healthy sheen or a fast-absorbing oil for quick and easy moisture all over, I’ve got you covered.
+Without further ado, read ahead to shop the 12 best body oils on the market right now.

 The Best Body Oils